Iliannnn/Iliannnn/README.md

 or just drawing fun anime's, nice right?`

 ### 🔮 My Current Goals:
-- Finishing and lauching my upcoming bot Bixie!
+- Finishing and launching my upcoming bot Bixie!
 - Learn how to use JavaScript in a HTML Website work as back-end language.
 - Trying to make my own Code Language :)